humdrum-tools/humdrum-documentation/guide/ch31/index.md

 In initiating a research project, we often begin by selecting a suitable repertory for study.
 A common approach is to focus on a particular composer, period, style, or culture.
-For example, a researcher might focus on 17th century canons, or on Beethoven\'s compositions prior to Opus 20, or on Ojibway songs transcribed in the 1900s.
-Depending on the research task, the user may wish to locate works that conform to highly complex criteria \-- such as solo Baroque flute works written in compound meters, or slow Russian symphonic movements that don\'t include any wind instruments and are written in minor keys.
+For example, a researcher might focus on 17th century canons, or on Beethoven's compositions prior to Opus 20, or on Ojibway songs transcribed in the 1900s.
+Depending on the research task, the user may wish to locate works that conform to highly complex criteria &mdash; such as solo Baroque flute works written in compound meters, or slow Russian symphonic movements that don't include any wind instruments and are written in minor keys.

 In this chapter, we discuss how to search entire file-systems for